Silk Fetish

 Prevalence & culture

 Survey work on fetishism places textile and material interests well below the dominant body-part and footwear categories.
-Scorolli and colleagues' 2007 analysis of online fetish communities found legwear and footwear at the top of the clothing rankings, with whole-body and other fabric interests trailing; broad fetishistic interest, meanwhile, is common in the general population, as Joyal and Carpentier (2017) found fetishism exceeding the threshold for "statistically unusual" in a community sample.
+Scorolli and colleagues' 2007 analysis of online fetish communities found legwear and footwear at the top of the clothing rankings, with whole-body and other fabric interests trailing.
+Broad fetishistic interest, meanwhile, is common in the general population: Joyal and Carpentier (2017) surveyed 1,040 adults in Quebec and found interest in fetishism reported by well over the 15.9% "statistically unusual" threshold, so a preference for a single smooth fabric like silk is a small slice of a widespread taste.
 Silk-specific communities are small relative to the latex or leather scenes, though silk's strong cultural coding as sensual and luxurious gives it steady mainstream visibility in fashion, advertising and lingerie.

 Safety, consent & law